sebbacon/respire/views/courses/asthma.md

 *Be able to empower people with asthma to take control of their condition through gold standard asthma reviews.

 In addition to our planned courses, we are able to deliver our accredited certificate courses anywhere in the UK with a minimum of 10 delegates.
-There is also an option for 1-2-1 training sessions.
+There is also an option for 1-2-1 training sessions resulting in the above qualification.
 If you are interested in either of these options please contact us to discuss your requirements.

 Course dates 2015